CiroLee/ease-motion/README.md

 # animate-motion

-extensions of Web Animation API via react hooks with high performance
+The high-performance extension of Web Animation API for React Hooks

 🚧 it's still in development